Phillip48/Phillip48/README.md

   <img src="https://user-images.githubusercontent.com/100314873/172055688-d09911bb-e35c-44a3-a68a-23404e8d5468.jpg" width=80% height=10%>
 </p>

 I'm a fullstack developer that graduated from the UCF bootcamp.
 I have a passion for coding and making new web apps.
+Currently i'm working for a local SEO company as a Front End Web Developer wokring with HTML, CSS, JS and Wordpress.
+I'm currently learning all about the world of cyber security.
 Some of the many things i've worked in include:
 - [x] HTML5
 - [x] CSS3
 - [x] CSS Frameworks like: